Home

 The one quality that predicts who grows

 Read enough of these chapters and the same root quality keeps surfacing.
 The authors named it learning agility: the willingness, and the ability, to learn from experience and then apply it to a problem you have never seen before.
 Notice the first word.
 It is not raw intelligence (it does not track IQ scores); it is the appetite to become a beginner again, on purpose.
 Their striking claim, from studying high-potential leaders, is that it predicts who will grow into a bigger job better than today's performance does.
-Seventy-one percent of high performers are not high potentials, because being excellent at the job you have is not the same as being able to learn the job you do not.
+In its 2005 survey, the Corporate Leadership Council reported that 71 percent of high performers had limited potential at the next level because of gaps in ability, aspiration, or engagement.
+Being excellent at the job you have is not the same as being able to learn the job you do not.

-It is worth staying clear-eyed about all of this.
+Stay clear-eyed about all of this.
 The model is a commercial product, the assessments around it are proprietary and not cheap, and the academic evidence for any tidy list of competencies is thinner than its vendors like to imply.
+(For the same reason, the architecture and the competency names on this page are Korn Ferry's, while every description is this essay's own paraphrase; if the model earns your attention, the book is the real instrument.)
 Hold the exact numbers loosely.
 What survives the skepticism is the spine of the thing, and it is the same as the spine of this essay.

 The manager you need to become is not a fixed fact about you.
 It is a competency.
 And competencies are learnable.